photon-hq/notebooklm-kit/README.md

 import { ArtifactType, ArtifactState, NotebookLMLanguage } from 'notebooklm-kit'

-// Create audio in English (default) const audio = await sdk.artifacts.create('notebook-id', ArtifactType.AUDIO, {
+// Create audio in English (default)
+// Note: Audio automatically uses ALL sources in the notebook - no need to specify sourceIds const audio = await sdk.artifacts.create('notebook-id', ArtifactType.AUDIO, {
-  instructions: 'Focus on key findings and main conclusions', })
+  instructions: 'Focus on key findings and main conclusions',
+  // sourceIds is not needed for audio - all sources are used automatically })

 // Create audio in Hindi (हिन्दी) using enum